Tokyo Dome: History

 It is the home field of the Yomiuri Giants baseball team.
 On March 18, 1988, the day after Tokyo Dome opened, the Yomiuri Giants held a game which was the first event in Tokyo Dome.
+In April 1988, Hibari Misora became one of the first singers to perform in the Tokyo Dome, performing her "Phoenix" tour.
 The Yomiuri Giants host about 70 games a year at their home stadium, Tokyo Dome, and other Nippon Professional Baseball teams sometimes host several games a year at Tokyo Dome.
 If the Yomiuri Giants advance to the Climax Series or the Japan Series, additional games will be held at Tokyo Dome.
 Interleague play, in which the Yomiuri Giants participate, will also be held at Tokyo Dome.
 In 2021, the Tokyo Yakult Swallows advanced to the Japan Series, but they held the Japan Series at Tokyo Dome instead of their home stadium, Meiji Jingu Stadium.
 This was because the Japan Series had to be rescheduled due to the spread of COVID-19 infectious disease, and the dates overlapped with the game days of amateur baseball tournaments at Meiji Jingu Stadium.
 Tokyo Dome is also the location of the Japanese Baseball Hall of Fame which chronicles the history of baseball in Japan.

-It has also hosted international baseball tournaments such as the World Baseball Classic and WBSC Premier12, Major League Baseball, music concerts, basketball, American football, association football games, puroresu (pro-wrestling) matches, mixed martial arts events, kickboxing events, and monster truck races.
+It has also hosted international baseball tournaments such as the World Baseball Classic, WBSC Premier12, Major League Baseball, music concerts, basketball, American football, association football games, puroresu (pro-wrestling) matches, mixed martial arts events, kickboxing events, and monster truck races.
 It became the first Japanese venue with an American football attendance above 50,000.

+The stadium has undergone two renovations: the first one beginning in 2016 and the second one beginning in 2021.